rxi/vec/README.md

 /* Inserts the value 123 at the beginning of the vec */ vec_insert(&v, 0, 123);
 ```
+Returns 0 if the operation was successful, otherwise -1 is returned and the
+vector remains unchanged.

 ### vec\_sort(v, fn)
 Sorts the values of the vector; `fn` should be a qsort-compatible compare